So you want to get off the grid and see the world? We don’t blame you, and living in a van is a perfect way to do it.

 Sweaters can easily last 4 or 5 days before they’re past their freshest.

-Packing merino wool clothes helps too because it stays clean and fresh for much longer than cotton and other fabrics.
-It dries quicker too.
+Packing merino wool clothes helps because they stay clean and fresh for much longer than cotton and other fabrics.
+It dries quickly too.

 We find the best way to get our bedding clean is to use a laundromat.
-2 sets of bed linen is a must so we don’t have to rely on a same day service.
+2 sets of bed linen is a must, so we don’t have to rely on the same day service.

 Storing dirty laundry is often an afterthought when designing campervan layouts.
 It was for us too!